ncatlab/nlab-content/pages/3/8/6/0/683/content.md

 If $C$ is a category enriched over $(n-1)$-categories and we are considering it to _be_ an $n$-category (which happens to be strict at the bottom level), it is natural to define a "weak equivalence" in the underlying ordinary category of $C$ to be a morphism that is an $n$-category-theoretic [[equivalence of categories|equivalence]].
 We call this the _natural_ or _trivial_ homotopical structure on $C$.
 In certain cases (such as $n=2)$ it can be made into a model structure, also called _natural_ or _trivial_.

 Since higher categorical limits are generally defined as representing objects for cones that commute up to [[equivalence]], it is unsurprising that if $C$ has a natural homotopical structure, locally-defined homotopy limits and $n$-limits coincide.
 For $n=1$ this is trivial.
-For $n=2$ it is proven in the paper of Gambino referenced below (particularly section 6).
+For $n=2$ it is proven in ([Gambino](#Gambino)) (particularly section 6).
 For $n=(\infty,1)$ it is proven in (among other places) Lurie's book, section 4.2.4.
 The case $n=3$ ought to be approachable in theory, but doesn't seem to have been done (probably partly because the general theory of 3-limits is fairly nonexistent).

 On the other hand, we may also consider a category $C$ enriched over $n$-categories with a _larger_ class of weak equivalences than just the $n$-categorical equivalences.
 Then $C$ presents an $n$-category (its "homotopy $n$-category") obtained by formally turing these weak equivalences into $n$-categorical equivalences.
 Homotopy limits in $C$ with this homotopical structure should then present $n$-limits in its homotopy $n$-category.
 In the case $n=(\infty,1)$ this is also essentially in Lurie's book; for other values of $n$ it may not be in the literature.